Shamrock Vegan Shepherd’s Pie – A St. Patrick’s Day Pot of Gold!

 Shamrock

-• Natural Green Food Dye I made mine with pureed spinach and water
+• Natural Green Food Dye (I made mine with pureed spinach, parsley and water)

 Prep and Boil the Mashed Potatoes

-• Peel and chop the potatoes while bringing about 3 quarts of water to a boil.Add potatoes and 1 tsp salt.
+2. Peel and quarter the potatoes.
+Cover with cold water and add 1 tsp salt.
 Bring to a boil over high heat, then reduce flame to medium, and simmer for about 30 minutes while you prepare the filling.

-• Add bouillon, soy sauce, herbs, garlic and salt and pepper and toss to coat the vegetables.
+3. Add bouillon and herbs and garlic and toss to coat the vegetables.

-• Add water and lentils and bring to a boil (3 cups if pre-soaked, 4 cups if not pre-soaked).
+4. Add 4 cups of water and lentils and bring to a boil.
 Cover and allow to simmer over medium-low heat for about half an hour, until the lentils become tender.

 Mash the Potatoes

-• When the potatoes become very tender and crumble when pierced with a fork, drain then return to pot.
+1. When the potatoes become very tender (so tender that they fall apart if you stab them), drain then return to pot.
 Place on low heat and allow some of the water to steam off as you mash the potatoes (about 2-3 minutes).

-• Slowly the remaining vegan milk to the mashed potatoes.
+3. Add the vegan sour cream (optional), and the remaining vegan milk to the mashed potatoes.
 Taste and add salt and pepper, and adjust seasonings as needed.
+Allow to cool.

 Assemble the Pie

-• Clip off a corner of your bag with a pair of scissors and begin piping the green mashed potatoes in the shape of a shamrock (or whatever) onto the surface of the pie.
+3. Clip off a corner of your bag with a pair of scissors and begin piping the green mashed potatoes in the shape of a shamrock (or whatever) onto the surface of the pie.
+I also slightly molded/textured the green potatoes with a fork to help contour the leaves (not sure if that showed up well in pictures).

 Bake and Serve

-• Bake the pie in the oven for approximately 30-40 minutes.
+1. Bake the pie in the oven for approximately 30-40 minutes, or until the top begins to brown nicely.

 Shepherd’s Pie